Brad Lidge: Early life

 Lidge was born in Sacramento, California on December 23, 1976.
 His family moved to Englewood, Colorado when Lidge was very young.
 Growing up, Lidge played football, basketball and baseball among other sports.
 He attended Cherry Creek High School.
 Lidge initially played outfield but became a pitcher because Cherry Creek's outfield was populated by such draft prospects as Donzell McDonald.
 He was drafted by the San Francisco Giants in the 42nd round of the 1995 draft but did not sign.

-College career
+Baseball career

 Lidge attended the University of Notre Dame, where he played college baseball for the Fighting Irish.
 He won the Big East Conference player of the year award during his junior season under coach Paul Mainieri, leading the conference with an 8–2 record and 93 strikeouts in 80 1/3 innings.